Active ingredient

 There are other medicines that may not be taken together or may require a change in their mode of administration when taken with EVOTAZ.
 Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.
 It is especially important to mention these:

-EVOTAZ should not be used during pregancy, because the drug levels in your blood may be lower during pregancy and may no longer be high enough to control HIV.
+EVOTAZ should not be used during pregnancy, because the drug levels in your blood may be lower during pregnancy and may no longer be high enough to control HIV.
 Your doctor may prescribe different medicines if you become pregnant while taking EVOTAZ.

 Atazanavir, a component of EVOTAZ is excreted in human milk.
 It is unknown if cobicistat, the other component of EVOTAZ, is excreted in human milk but it has been shown in animals that it is excreted in milk.
-Talk to your doctor about breast-feeding if you are taking EVOTAZ.
 Patients should not breast-feed while taking EVOTAZ.
-It is recommended that women infected with HIV do not breast-feed because the virus might be transmitted through the breast milk.

 Some patients have reported dizziness when taking atazanavir or cobicistat, active substances of EVOTAZ.
 If you feel dizzy or lightheaded, do not drive, use any tools or use machines and contact your doctor immediately.